Star Stories, part 8: Our Clans Among the Stars, chapter 1

 ~~ Jiibay Miikana, the Celestial Path of Souls depicted on rock ~~

-The mazinaajimowinan (spirit writings on rock) at Hegman Lake in Minnesota are linked to a series of Ojibwe constellations in the sky.
-The position of the these pictographs is oriented toward viewing the constellations in the winter sky.
-It has been suggested that the man with the outstretched arms is Gaa-biboonikaan, the Ojibwe version of the constellation Orion.
+The mazinaajimowinan (spirit writings on rock) at Hegman Lake in present-day Minnesota are linked to a series of Ojibwe constellations in the sky.
+The position of these pictographs is said to be oriented toward viewing the constellations in the winter sky.
+It has also been suggested that the man with the outstretched arms is Gaa-biboonikaan, the Ojibwe version of the constellation Orion.
 This figure is the Winter-maker, who is also— depending on the seasonal context of the story told — associated with Wenabozho, the semi-spirit and benefactor of the Anishinaabeg Peoples.

-The three canoes depicted on the panel travel in the same direction; since there are no star patterns in the night sky that exhibit three canoes, it is believed they represent spirits traveling the the Jiibay Miikana in celestial canoes.
+The 7 marks above the Gaa-biboonikaan's shoulder could represent the Bagonegiizhig, or Pleiades as the "Hole in the Sky" is named on Western sky maps.
+The three canoes depicted above the Hole in the Sky travel in the same direction; since there are no star patterns in the night sky that exhibit three canoes, it is believed they represent spirits traveling the the Jiibay Miikana in celestial canoes.
 This "Path of Souls," called Milky Way in the English language, was believed to be the "spirit path" that the souls of deceased humans followed to the spirit world after death.
 Other names for the Path of Souls are Binesi Miikana (Thunderbird Path) and Nanabozho Miikana (Wenabozho's Path).

 If it is true that the position of the pictographs on the Hegman Lake cliff wall was intentionally drawn oriented toward viewing the Gaa-biboonikaan constellation in winter, the moose and wolf (or lynx?), then, could well represent star patterns that can been seen on winter nights below Orion/the Bringer of Winter.
 The constellation of Mooz (Moose) heralded the fall; the wolf, or rather the path he follows in the night sky, symbolized to our ancestors the phenomenon that some planets travel backward through space.
-In this particular context, Wolf is not a teacher who walks the Earth with his brother Wenabozho, but a hunter who walks a path in the sky as Giiwitaagiizhig Bimose, "He Who Walks Around the Sky" as he perpetually follows the tracks of Mooz (the Moose) throughout the Universe.
-Learn more about the Wolf Sky Path in the second episode of the Our Clans Among the Stars series.
+In this particular context, Wolf is not a teacher who walks the Earth with his brother Wenabozho, but a hunter who walks a path in the sky as Giiwitaagiizhig Bimose, "He Walks Around the Sky" as he perpetually follows the tracks of Mooz (the Moose) throughout the Universe.
+Learn more about the Wolf Sky Path in part 16 of the Star Stories series: The Wolf Above and the Wolf Below.

 "Our spirits shine like electricity; it's a vibrancy of other places we carry within us," said the Wolf in the night sky to his relatives on earth.